Samsung Galaxy Home

-The Samsung Galaxy Home is a smart speaker developed by Samsung Electronics.
-It was officially announced alongside the Galaxy Note 9 and Galaxy Watch on 9 August 2018, but as of the start of 2025, has yet to be commercially released.
+The Samsung Galaxy Home is a smart speaker manufactured, developed and designed by Samsung Electronics.
+It was officially announced alongside the Galaxy Note 9 and Galaxy Watch on 9 August 2018, and announced at Samsung Developer Conferences.

 History

 The Wall Street Journal reported in July 2017 that a Bixby smart-speaker, codenamed Vega, was under development.
 It was later confirmed by Dong-Jin Koh, CEO of Samsung Electronics, in August 2017.

 The Galaxy Home was revealed at the Samsung Unpacked event on 9 August 2018, with more information promised during the Samsung Developer Conference in November.

 At the Samsung Developer Conference 2019, held in San Jose, California, they showed the Samsung Galaxy Home Mini, which launched on 12 February 2020.

 Specifications

 Hardware

 The Galaxy Home has a vase shape and features black cloth material with a mesh design, supported by 3 metal tripod legs.
 The top surface has a glass touch interface with music and volume controls, and also has an illuminated ring and AKG logo.
 There are 3 mid-range and high-range speakers and a subwoofer, as well as 8 far-field microphones for voice commands.